Cast Your Vote for Your Favorite Sales-Building Best Practice!

 Helps Us Stand Out Business can be a real struggle and we have to continue to identify niches.

-New Revenue Streams Modern stores, especially in smaller markets, need to become specialists in a generalist’s market.
+New Revenue Streams Modern stores, especially in smaller areas, need to become specialists in a generalist’s market.
 We have to do what we do better than the others around us, and bringing in experts really helps that.

 When considering a new independent business to bring into your store, look for a brand-new niche that you don’t have.
-The more niches you can enter into, the more potential new customers you can attract.
+The more niches you can get into, the more potential new customers you can attract.